 Chino is a larger medium-sized city located in the state of California.
 With a population of 94,371 people and 15 constituent neighborhoods, Chino is the 97th largest community in California.

 Housing costs in Chino are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Chino isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chino are a mix of both white- and blue-collar jobs.
-Overall, Chino is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Chino who work in office and administrative support (15.96%), sales jobs (10.05%), and management occupations (8.74%).
+Chino is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Chino is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Chino who work in office and administrative support (13.35%), sales jobs (11.22%), and management occupations (9.90%).

-The citizens of Chino are slightly better educated than the national average of 21.84% for all cities and towns, with 21.42% of adults in Chino having a bachelor's degree or advanced degree.
+The education level of Chino citizens is a little higher than the average for US cities and towns: 23.00% of adults in Chino have at least a bachelor's degree.

-The per capita income in Chino in 2010 was $23,116, which is middle income relative to California and the nation.
-This equates to an annual income of $92,464 for a family of four.
+The per capita income in Chino in 2018 was $25,346, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $101,384 for a family of four.
 However, Chino contains both very wealthy and poor people as well.

 The most common language spoken in Chino is English.
 Other important languages spoken here include Spanish and Chinese.